Hazkarah 2021 ceremony: speech by Jean-Claude Grumberg

 we will be beyond the memory, death

-will have completed the work of hatred,
+will have completed the works of hatred,

-thirst for tenderness, power,
+thirst for tenderness, for power,

 of gold, pleasure and pain.